utdemir/utdemir.com/posts/choosing-cloud-regions.md

 Interestingly, there's no easily-accessible source on AWS datacenter locations.
 Instead, I passed their per-region endpoints through an IP Geolocation service.
 Excluding AWS China, I ended up with locations of 22 regions that are available for us.

-At this point, we can immediately rank AWS regions according to their median worldwide latency.
+At this point, we can calculate the latency maps of each AWS region, and rank them according to their 95th percentile latency.
+The reason that I choose 95th percentile rather than median is that I think optimizing for 95th percentile should reduce the number of outliers.

 <div id="dc_ranking_one">Loading...</div>

 To me, it was surprising to find out that the best region for single-region setups (or the primary region for a multi-region setup) is west Europe.
-It still has a decent coverage of North America, but on top of that it is also closer to south Asia.
+It still has decent coverage of North America, but on top of that it is also closer to south Asia.

 Another curiosity is that `us-east-1` seems to be much better than `us-east-2`.
-Tha latter doesn't show up in top 10 as its median latency is TODO.
-This might be an artifact of the ping dataset we are using, but requires more investigation.
+Tha latter does not even show up in the top 10 as its 95th percentile latency is 374ms.
+This might be an artefact of the ping dataset I am using, but requires more investigation.

 ### Multi-region

 AWS has [multiple][route53-latency-based-routing] [options][aws-global-accelerator] to route clients to the region that has the lowest latency to them.
-I do not think we have detailed publicly available information on how AWS decides on the "best region" for each client, but as they are likely to be more accurate than this article I think I can safely assume that every client can magically connect to the best region.
+I do not think we have detailed publicly available information on how AWS decides on the "best region" for each client, but as they are likely to be more accurate than this article I think I can safely assume that every client can magically connect to the region that provides the lowest latency.
 If this assumption is correct, we can combine the individual latency maps for each region with a simple pairwise minimum operation to calculate the effect of having a multi-region setup.

 [aws-global-accelerator]: https://aws.amazon.com/global-accelerator/

-With this ability in hand, we are only left with a search problem of finding best set of regions from all regions according to worldwide median latency.
+With this ability in hand, we are only left with a search problem of finding the best set of regions according to worldwide median latency.

 Long things short, here is the result.
 Keep in mind that you can tweak the number of datacenters using the selectbox.

 <div id="dc_ranking_all">Loading...</div>

 One trend you can easily notice is the proliferation of `ap-northeast-3` (Osaka).
-Appearently once one has a region in US or Europe, the most neglected part of the world becomes east Asia and Australasia.
-A presence in Japan has the greatest effects to those areas, and on top of that it slightly helps the west coast of North America.
+Apparently once one has a region in US or Europe, the most neglected part of the world becomes east Asia and Australasia.
+A presence in Japan has the greatest effect to those areas, and on top of that it slightly helps the west coast of North America.

 At this point, it's also useful to see how the number of regions affects the latency: